studiefredfredrik/Slektstre/README.md

 3. Run an instance of MongoDB
 4. Change out the database configuration in config/database.js
 5. Change out auth keys in config/auth.js
-6. Add a file named %userhash%ISADMINUSER to \app\json with the word 'true' in it to enable admin mode for that user/userhash example, if the userhash is:564cb81b5ffc654401ab0d05 then the file will be:
+6. There is a file named %userhash%ISADMINUSER in \app\json with the word 'false' in it.
+To enable admin mode for that user/userhash change this word to 'true'.
+Example file name:
 \app\json\564cb81b5ffc654401ab0d05ISADMINUSER
+The userfiles is generated on a users first login.
 7. Launch: `node server.js`
 8. Page hosted at: `http://localhost:10080`